LemmusLemmus/GlosSI-Integration-Playnite/README.md

 ## Usage:
 ### Adding integration:
 For Steam overlays to be launched for games, they have to be added via the right-click menu.
 Select one or more games, right-click, go to "GlosSI Integration" and click add.
 The games should now be added (unless they are Steam games, since most Steam games natively support the Steam overlay).
 If Steam is already running, it must be restarted for the changes to take effect.
+Games are added irrespective of their installation status.

 ### Removing integration:
 To remove the Steam overlay for games, click on "Remove Integration" instead of "Add Integration".